Lucid Group Inc (LCID) Stock: Navigating the Market Volatility - News Heater

-The stock of Lucid Group Inc (LCID) has seen a -5.41% decrease in the past week, with a -24.82% drop in the past month, and a -45.05% decrease in the past quarter.
-The volatility ratio for the week is 5.49%, and the volatility levels for the past 30 days are at 5.52% for LCID.
-The simple moving average for the last 20 days is -17.99% for LCID stock, with a simple moving average of -43.69% for the last 200 days.
+The stock of Lucid Group Inc (LCID) has seen a 15.10% increase in the past week, with a -9.89% drop in the past month, and a -27.46% decrease in the past quarter.
+The volatility ratio for the week is 5.48%, and the volatility levels for the past 30 days are at 5.91% for LCID.
+The simple moving average for the last 20 days is 0.82% for LCID stock, with a simple moving average of -35.19% for the last 200 days.

 Is It Worth Investing in Lucid Group Inc (NASDAQ: LCID) Right Now?

-while the 36-month beta value is 1.18.Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 2 as “sell.”
+while the 36-month beta value is 1.20.Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 2 as “sell.”

 LCID) stock’s latest price update

-The stock of Lucid Group Inc (NASDAQ: LCID) has decreased by -1.56 when compared to last closing price of 4.17.
-Despite this, the company has experienced a -5.41% fall in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-10-25 that Lucid Group (LCID) has become technically an oversold stock now, which implies exhaustion of the heavy selling pressure on it.
-This, combined with strong agreement among Wall Street analysts in revising earnings estimates higher, indicates a potential trend reversal for the stock in the near term.
+The stock of Lucid Group Inc (NASDAQ: LCID) has increased by 2.42 when compared to last closing price of 4.54.
+Despite this, the company has experienced a 15.10% gain in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-11-02 that Following a tumultuous time in the market, shares of premium luxury electric vehicle manufacturer Lucid (NASDAQ: LCID ) gained conspicuously on Thursday.
+Early next week, the company will deliver its results for the third quarter.

 Analysts’ Opinion of LCID